nitsanavni/committer-agent/INSTALL.md

 Installation involves two steps:

 1. **Add Submodule** - Add this repository as a git submodule to your project
-2. **Activate** - Create symlinks from your project root to the agent definition directories
+2. **Activate** - Create symlinks from your project root to the agent definition files

 This approach allows you to:
 - Keep agent definitions in sync across multiple projects